akhianil604/Quantora/README.md

-# Quantora
+# Low-Rank Quantisation for Large Language Models on NLP Tasks
-Main Repository for LLM Compression using Low-Rank Quantisation using GLUE Benchmark for CDSAML Summer Research Internship 2025/
+Main Repository for LLM Compression using Low-Rank Quantisation using GLUE Benchmark for CDSAML Summer Research Internship 2025.